FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

     - dashboard
 ---

 We started developing Dashboard 2.0 a few months ago to replace the outdated Node-RED Dashboard 1.0.
 Initially, our goal was simply to replicate the old features.
 But it is way beyond our expectations.
-With its powerful features and customizable nature, not only does building dashboards become incredibly easy, but also enables the creation of applications that we use regularly.
+With its powerful features and customizable nature, not only does building dashboards become incredibly easy, but also enables the creation of advanced applications that we use regularly.

 <!--more-->